 I worked in Parliament for almost eight years from July 1996 to March 2004.
 I initially worked as a media advisor to Ministerial Services when Jim Bolger was Prime Minister.
 I then had the rare privilege of working in the Prime Minister’s Office for Jenny Shipley, and in the Office of the Leader of the Opposition for Jenny Shipley, Bill English and Don Brash.

 I am a Fellow of Internet New Zealand Inc, member of Amnesty International, the Centre for Independent Studies, the Institute of Directors, the Australasian Study of Parliament Group, the National Press Club, the NZ National Party, the Telecommunications Users Association of New Zealand and the World Wildlife Fund.
 I was also a trustee of the Free Speech Coalition which fought the Electoral Finance Bill and Act in 2007 and 2008.

-I am also a Director of the (.nz) Domain Name Commission Ltd, DPF Group Ltd and Curia Market Research Ltd.
+I am also a Director (and Chair) of the (.nz) Domain Name Commission Ltd, DPF Group Ltd and Curia Market Research Ltd.

 I chair the Policy Advisory Group of InternetNZ.